marksparkza/jschon/CONTRIBUTING.rst

                         --testsuite-optionals and --testsuite-formats to be
                         ignored.
   --testsuite-description=TESTSUITE_DESCRIPTION
-                        Run only test groups and tests whose descriptions contain the given substring.
-Matching is case insensitive.
-The option may be repeated to match alternative substrings.
+                        Run only tests where the test or test case description matches the given regular expression.
+Matching is case insensitive and not anchored to the start or end of string.
   --testsuite-generate-status
                         Run all possible tests from all supported versions and update the tests/suite_status.json file.
 If a failed